-12The European colonies of America have never yet furnished any military force for the defence of the mother country.
+The European colonies of America have never yet furnished any military force for the defence of the mother country.
 Their military force has never yet been sufficient for their own defence; and in the different wars in which the mother countries have been engaged, the defence of their colonies has generally occasioned a very considerable distraction of the military force of those countries.
-In this respect, therefore, all the European colonies have, without exception, been a cause rather of weakness than of strength to their respective mother countries.4
+In this respect, therefore, all the European colonies have, without exception, been a cause rather of weakness than of strength to their respective mother countries.

-13The colonies of Spain and Portugal only have contributed any revenue towards the defence of the mother country, or the support of her civil government.
-5 The taxes which have been levied upon those of other European nations, upon those of England in particular, have seldom been equal to the expence laid out upon them in time of peace, and never sufficient to defray that which they occasioned in time of war.
+The colonies of Spain and Protugal only have contributed any revenue towards the defence of the mother country, or the support of her civil government.
+The taxes which have been levied upon those of other European nations, upon those of England in particular, have seldom been equal to the expence and the colonies of Spain and Portugal alone have contributed revenue.

+laid out upon them in time of peace, and never sufficient to defray that which they occasioned in time of war.
 Such colonies, therefore, have been a source of expence and not of revenue to their respective mother countries.

-14The advantages of such colonies to their respective mother countries, consist altogether in those peculiar advantages which are supposed to result from provinces of so very peculiar a nature as the European colonies of America; and the exclusive trade, it is acknowledged, is the sole source of all those peculiar advantages.
+The advantages of such colonies to their respective mother countries, consist altogether in those peculiar advantages which are supposed to result from provinces of so very peculiar a nature as the European colonies of America; and the exclusive trade, it is acknowledged, is the sole source of all those peculiar advantages.